ethanfritzt/spotimy/README.md

 # Standin the project up

-This project utilizes the Spotify API, so before you can beign head over to https://developer.spotify.com/dashboard/applications and create a new application
+This project utilizes the Spotify API, so before you can beign head over to https://developer.spotify.com/dashboard/applications and create a new application.

 Creating a new application should generate a client id and a client secret.
 Copy these and create a new file in the base folder called .env and throw your client variables in there
 (In server.js I call these varibles so refer to that file for correct naming).